getsentry/sentry-javascript-node-native-stacktrace/README.md

 };
 ```

-#### `threadPoll<State>(state?: State, disableLastSeen?: boolean): void`
+#### `threadPoll<State>(disableLastSeen?: boolean, pollState?: object): void`

-Sends a heartbeat from the current thread with optional state information.
-The
+Sends a heartbeat from the current thread.
-state object will be serialized and included as a JavaScript object with the
-corresponding stack trace.

-- `state` (optional): An object containing state information to include with the
-  stack trace.
 - `disableLastSeen` (optional): If `true`, disables the tracking of the last
   seen time for this thread.
+- `pollState` (optional): An object containing state to include with the next
+  stack trace capture.
+This can be used instead of or in addition to
+  `AsyncLocalStorage` based state tracking.

 #### `getThreadsLastSeen(): Record<string, number>`